HuanYuu/TFusion/README.md

 ## TargetFusion result
 ### directory and shell
-When you run command above, an output example:
+When you run the command mentioned above, you will receive an output like the following example:When you run command above, an output example:
 * **Rawdata**  (debarcode and get raw fq data)
 * **QC**  (raw data QC, get clean data)
 * **Mapping**  (mapping, get mapped bam and target statistic results)